 Qualifications + Certifications

 - 10+ Years as Liam’s Student (aka Mom)

-- Lived Experiences from her social location
+- Lived Experiences from my social location

 - 25 hr Therapeutic Sequences and Alignment for Spinal Health, Injury, Pain and Limitations

-- 35 hr Yoga for Accessible and Socially-Conscious Yoga for All People
+- 51 hr Accessible and Justice-focused Yoga

 - 30 hr Accessible Prenatal and Postpartum Yoga